chbach/kirby-minigallery/README.md

 kirby-minigallery
 =================

-A small kirbytext extension to generate little fancybox galleries with thumbs on the fly.
+A small kirbytext extension to generate little fancybox galleries with thumbnails on the fly.

 ## Requirements